 How Cosmetics Are Actually Tested On Animals.
 The Truth!

-As a professional cruelty free, hair & makeup artist, who has also been a volunteer for over 15 years for the non-profit organizations Choose Cruelty Free, it has come to my attention time and time again that most people actually do not realize that animal testing of cosmetics, personal care and cleaning products is still so prevalent.
+As a professional cruelty free, hair & makeup artist, who has also been a volunteer for over 20 years for the non-profit organizations Choose Cruelty Free ( which on June 1st 2022, merged into Cruelty Free International and their Leaping Bunny Programme), it has come to my attention time and time again that most people actually do not realize that animal testing of cosmetics, personal care and cleaning products is still so prevalent.
 Nor do most people have any concept of how cosmetics are actually tested on animals.

 Consumers Have The Power To Stop Animal Testing Of Cosmetics.